hazelcast/hazelcast-code-samples/hazelcast-cloud/stdev/README.md

 This is demonstrated by an example where the business logic is shown the "_junior developer_" way and the "_senior developer_" way.

+On a cluster with 2 Hazelcast servers, the senior developer's way is twice as fast.
+Expand to 3 servers and now it's 3 times faster than the junior developer's way.
+Scalable speed.

 One way is better than the other, but which is better depends on whether you value performance or simplicity.
 The skill of